danilojezernik/angular-rxjs-faq/angular/en/README.md

 ## 27. How do you optimize the performance of an Angular application?

 ## 28. What are Angular interceptors, and how do you use them?
-Write an example of an interceptor
+Write an example of an interceptor and how to handle error with interceptor.

 ## 29. How do you use environment variables in Angular?